core-wg/transport-indication/draft-ietf-core-transport-indication.md

 and learns of a different proxy advertised to access a particular resource will not change its behavior if its original proxy is part of its configuration.
-If the forward proxy was only used out of necessity (e.g., to access a resource on the protocol not supported by the client) it can be practical for the client to use the advertised proxy instead.
+If the forward proxy was only used out of necessity (e.g., to access a resource whose indicated transport not supported by the client) it can be practical for the client to use the advertised proxy instead.

 # Security considerations